chinghao0703/InfomaxDesign/README.md

 # InfomaxDesign

-This repository contains the Python codes develope for the following publication.
+This repository contains the Python codes developed for the following publication.

 *Promiscuity in protein-protein interactions limits the information capacity but increases the dynamical response of signaling pathways*